The Radenso XP ($349) competes with the Escort Passport iXc ($449) and both promise long range and high resistance to false alarms.

 It has GPS, enabling it to ignore a radar-controlled door opener.
 Up to 200 locations can be stored in memory, double the number offered by competing Uniden models.
 The same technology warns of red light and speed cameras.

-Unlike Escort models, radar sensitivity for each band can be adjusted independently and the user can also set a threshold speed for the onset of audible radar alerts.
+Radar sensitivity for each band can be adjusted independently and the user can also set a threshold speed for the onset of audible radar alerts.
 Visual alerts remain but audible alerts only begin above the threshold speed.
+This keeps it quieter at lower speeds when long range isn't needed.

 Unlike the Escort Passport iXc's four Ka segments, the Radenso XP offers 10, making the feature useful.
 Ka-band segmentation allows knowledgeable users to choose which of the 10 segments are to be monitored.
 Only three are used by police radar, deactivating the others results in quicker response and fewer false alarms.

-On K band the Radenso XP outpaced the Escort iXc, giving 7 percent longer range.
+On K band the Radenso XP slightly outpaced the Escort iXc with seven percent longer range.
 On 34.7 GHz Ka band it led the Escort by a similar margin.
 On 35.5 GHz Ka band the two were nearly identical.

 A more legible display and superior control layout give the Radenso an edge in user-friendliness.